 No, we didn't.
 The nine SDRs are fed from four splitters, one for each beverage feedline.
 With the high signal level of the reference signal, it is in fact easier to wrap a wire from the signal output around the feedline.
 Induction rules, and the signal level is a lot lower.
 So, we still had to buy four devices?

 It should be noted though, that our solution is based on the Jaguar software for Perseus - Jaguar enables us to manually or automatically calibrate readout.
+It should also be noted that the wire from the GPS is very much "live" when not attenuated, and will produce a signal, in our case every 1705 kHz up through the HF spectrum.

 The device needs a 5V power source, which I found on a spare USB port on one of my PCs.
 The connection also enables communication with the device itself.
 The only other requirement is of course access to open sky for the GPS antenna.